Mintbase/Grants-Program/docs/T&Cs.md

 ## 6. Obligations of User

-1. You shall deliver the Software, as well as all related deliverables, including but not limited to the source code, to Web 3.0 free of defects, fully compliant with the Specifications and in accordance with the Time Schedule.
+1. You shall deliver the Software, as well as all related deliverables, including but not limited to the source code, to Mintbase free of defects, fully compliant with the Specifications and in accordance with the Time Schedule.

-2. Web 3.0 shall be in the position to further developing, re-engineering and using the delivered Software without any technical or other limitations.
+2. Mintbase shall be in the position to further developing, re-engineering and using the delivered Software without any technical or other limitations.

 3. You shall bear all costs and expenses incurred in connection with the Development Work.